Oz CLI

 Referencing Warp Drive objects

-This prompt can include Warp Drive objects and rules as attached context, using the syntax <workflow:id>, <notebook:id>, or <rule:id>.
+Use <workflow:id>, <notebook:id>, or <rule:id> in prompts to reference Warp Drive objects and rules as attached context.
 To quickly create these references, use the @ context menu in Warp to construct a prompt, and then copy it into your CLI command.

 Using agent profiles

-The default profile for CLI usage is broadly permissive and gives the agent the ability to read/write files, apply code diffs, and execute commands (with a default denylist for commands).
+The default profile for CLI usage is broadly permissive and gives the agent the ability to read/write files, apply code diffs, and execute commands (with a default denylist).
 The agent does not have the ability to use MCP servers by default.

-To use an agent profile with the CLI, first get its ID using the warp agent profile list command:
+To use an agent profile with the CLI, first find the profile ID using the oz agent profile list command:

 Then, select that profile using the --profile flag: